Frederick Richardson Sayers: Career

 Sayers was appointed the Chief Health Officer of Singapore in May 1928.
 As Chief Health Officer, he was appointed a member of the Rural Board of Singapore by April of the following year.
 He was also appointed the Registrar-General of Births and Deaths in the Straits Settlements.
 He was appointed to a joint Straits Settlements and Federated Malay States committee formed to control milk and ghee.
 In March 1935, it was announced that Sayers would soon be retiring as Chief Health Officer.
 He had been on leave since 1933.
-At a convocation of the King Edward VII College of Medicine, Sir Shenton Thomas, then Governor of the Straits Settlements, presented Sayers and fellow retiring college faculty members Charles Johnson Smith and J. R. Kay-Mouat with honorary diplomas.
+At a convocation of the King Edward VII College of Medicine, Sir Shenton Thomas, then Governor of the Straits Settlements, presented Sayers and fellow retiring college faculty members Charles Johnson Smith and John Richard Kay-Mouat with honorary diplomas.
 In May, a journalist of The Malaya Tribune praised the upkeep of the quarantine station on Saint John's Island and wrote, "Saint John's Island is a credit to Singapore and to Dr. F. R. Sayers and his department."
 Sayers received the King George V Silver Jubilee Medal in that month.